 The basis for our Player Ratings System is a stat called WAR.

-WAR (Wins Above Replacement), is generally accepted among the baseball stat community as the best single measurement of baseball players.
+WAR (Wins Above Replacement), is generally accepted among the baseball stat community as the best single measurement of player contribution.
 Over at FanGraphs, a website dedicated to baseball statistical analysis, Steve Slowinski wrote that WAR:

 Is an attempt by the sabermetric baseball community to summarize a players total contributions to their team in one statistic.
 WAR basically looks at a player and asks the question, If this player got injured and their team had to replace them with a minor leaguer or someone from their bench, how much value would the team be losing?

 We understand that there are many baseball fans who hate advanced statistical analysis.
 We don’t care.
 In order for our rankings to be taken seriously by baseball historians we needed to use a credible method.
 If you think WAR is ridiculous, that’s fine.
 Start your own website and make your own rankings.

 We used a combination of Career WAR, WAR7 (the total of a player’s WAR in his best seven seasons), prime performance, and WAR3 (the total of the player’s three best seasons).
 These factors served as the core of our ratings, but we wanted to weigh the career and peak value at different levels.

 For a player’s prime years, we counted their WAR for their five best CONSECUTIVE seasons.
 We call this WAR5C.

 The Player Ratings System formala: